 Department Store Foundations Oxidation

-Ranking for commonly used department store foundations on the scale of 1-5 with 5 being highest level of foundation oxidation.
+Ranking for commonly used department store foundations on a scale of 1-5 with 5 being the highest level of foundation oxidation.

 - Mac Studio Fix Fluid SPF 15 Foundation

 - Tart Amazonian Clay 12-hour Foundation SPF 15

 Dealing With Foundation Oxidation